 Trust me I never thought I would write a two part blog post on The Open.
 But, I have left the most exciting part for this post.
 During my 12 hour days of smiling (because smiling is my favorite), something magical happened.

-On Thursday, a man with sunglasses, a hat and a hoodie walked in with about 5 guys in tow.
-Security didn’t see a badge on him so he sent him to me.
+On Thursday, a man with sunglasses, a hat and a hoodie walked in with about five guys in tow.
+Security didn’t see a badge on him so he was sent on to me.
 I looked up briefly thinking the outfit was a bit much, but asked for the last name.
 He said it was Ferrell and I proceeded to look at my list.
 Ferrell, Ferrell, Ferrell….wait, what?
 I slowly looked back up and realized behind that get-up and a rather bushy beard was Will Ferrell.
 I then thought repeating Ferrell back to him like a question was a good idea and he said Ferrell again and I said Ferrell again…it was a fun game.
 Finally, I thought the next thing I should do is start giggling uncontrollably like a 15 year old girl.

 Fortunately, he thought this was amusing and started chuckling.
 Yes, I made Will Ferrell laugh.

-Ok, maybe not so much with me and more at me, but I will take it. 🙂 I did finally compose myself and told him where to go.
+Ok, maybe not so much with me and more at me, but I will take it.
+I did finally compose myself and told him where to go.
 He said thank you and was on his way.
-He went to the bathroom 3 times that day.
+He went to the bathroom three times that day.
 Not that I counted or watched him go back and forth.

 On Friday, he came back and the security man still didn’t recognize him (bless that man) and he had to come over to me.
 By the way, there were two of us girls at the reception desk and each time he came and talked to me.
 Just wanted to point that out.
 Anyway, he came over to ask me if he needed a pass and this time he took off his sunglasses and staring back at me was Buddy, Ron and cowbell.
 I couldn’t help myself and burst out laughing again.
-I was in a glass case of emotion!!!
+I was in a glass case of emotion!